loopmachine/re-structure/README.md

 }
 ```

-This defines a normal function that takes the current state of the application db as a parameter and returns a "projected" view of it, exectly what the registered `sub` does in the `re-frame` example.
+This defines a normal function that takes the current state of the application db as a parameter and returns a "projected" view of it, exactly what the registered `sub` does in the `re-frame` example.
 Note that you didn't have to do anything special like register the function or wrap the result in a `reaction`.

 ### Views